Cognism | Blog | Connect

 1. Stretch goals

-A stretch goal is an unachievable type of objective intentionally set above the usual standard.
-They’re high effort and never expected to achieve one hundred percent, but rather to inspire growth.
+A stretch goal is an unachievable objective intentionally set above the usual standard.
+They’re high effort and never expected to be achieved one hundred per cent, but rather to inspire growth.

 Assigning your B2B sales team stretch goals isn’t recommended as they can be overwhelming and lower morale.
 Instead, stick to SMART sales goals: